Honorific: Māori (New Zealand)

-Pingelap (Micronesia)
+Pingelap and Pohnpei (Micronesia)

-Pingelapese is a Micronesian language spoken on the Pingelap atoll and on two of the eastern Caroline Islands, called the high island of Pohnpei.
-Pingelapese does not employ many honorifics into their speech.
-Their society is structured in a way that everyone is seen as equal, most likely due to the fact that there are so few of them due to emigration.
-There is no structured hierarchy to enforce the use of honorific speech.
-There are not many polite vocabulary words and the language they use can be classified as a commoners' language.
+Pingelapese is a Micronesian language spoken on Pingelap Atoll and on Pohnpei, an island in the eastern Caroline Islands.
+Pingelapese does not employ many honorifics in speech.
+Their society is egalitarian in structure, most likely due to emigration reducing the population significantly.
+As such, there is no structured hierarchy to enforce the use of honorific speech, and the language can be classified as a commoners' language.

-However, among the Micronesian languages, Pohnpeian is the only language that uses a thoroughly developed honorific speech.
-This demonstrates that a highly structured hierarchical society was very important in their culture.
-There are multiple ways that Pohnpeic speakers show respect through their language.
-In the Pohnpeic language there is royal language, which is used for the two highest-ranking chiefs.
-Next, respect honorifics are used with other superiors and people who are considered respected equals.
-There is not only the use of honorifics, but humiliative language as well, which is used to lower oneself below higher-ranking people, showing respect and reverence.
-This speech was lost in Pingelap when Pohnpei speakers migrated to the Pingelap atoll and adapted their more casual way of speaking.
+However, among the Micronesian languages, Pohnpeian is the only language that uses a thoroughly developed system of honorific speech, demonstrating that a highly structured hierarchical society was very important in Pohnpeian culture.
+There are multiple ways that Pohnpeian speakers show respect, such as royal language, which is used for the two highest-ranking chiefs.
+Respect honorifics are used with other superiors and people who are considered respected equals.
+There is also humiliative language, which is used to lower oneself below higher-ranking people, showing respect and reverence.
+This speech was lost in Pingelap when Pohnpeian speakers migrated to Pingelap Atoll and adapted their more casual way of speaking.

-Even though the younger generation of Pingelapese speakers does not use honorific speech, elders in the language report being taught a form of 'language of respect'.
+Even though the younger generation of Pingelapese speakers does not use honorific speech, elder speakers report being taught a form of "language of respect".
 This language was to be used to address elders and leaders in the community.
-Women were also told to use it towards their brothers and with their children.
+Women were also told to use it towards their brothers and their children.
 Phrases could be made polite by adding the second person singular possessive suffix -mwi.
-Other ways to utilize honorific speech is by changing words entirely.
+Other ways to utilize honorific speech are by changing words entirely.